 4. Death Wish Coffee – Strongest Organic Coffee

 You want to see numbers?
 The average 12-ounce cup of joe contains about 140 milligrams of caffeine.
 Death Wish contains more than triple that amount.
-Coffee lovers may not literally need a death wish to drink this stuff, but they’d better be ready for one incredible energy blast.
+Coffee lovers may not literally need a death wish to drink this stuff, but they’d better be ready for an incredible energy blast.

 This dark roast, as you may have guessed, isn’t just another Arabica coffee; it’s made from a blend of Robusta and Arabica beans.
 But they’re USDA-certified organic and fair trade certified, primarily sourced from India and Peru – and they produce very tasty coffee, with chocolate and cherry notes but not any of the bitterness you might expect.